My “takes” appear on Twitter and on these two blogs:

 The Disorder of Things: “Being a group blog devoted to the critical inquiry of global politics, but with a Decided Preference for the Normative, the Philosophical, and the Political.
 For the Relentless Criticism of all Existing Conditions since October Two Thousand & Ten.”
 The winner of the ISA Best Group Blog Award 2013 (voting organized, and award presented, by Sage and The Duck of Minerva at the 2013 International Studies Association Convention). [author tag]

-I have been interviewed by, and had my research featured in, local, international and national newspapers, radio, television and press agencies as well as in policy journals and specialist blogs, including Al Jazeera, Australian Broadcasting Corporation (ABC Radio), Australian Outlook, British Broadcasting Corporation (BBC Mundo), Canadian Broadcasting Corporation (CBC News), Ceasefire, Conference of Defence Associations Institute Forum, Dani (Sarajevo), Diário de Notícias (Lisbon), Forget-the-Box (Montreal), iPolitics, L’Actualité (Montreal), La Presse (Montreal), The Macdonald-Laurier Institute’s Inside Policy Magazine, NOW Magazine (Toronto), Open Canada, openDemocracy, Ottawa Citizen, Radio BiH (Sarajevo), Radio Canada International, Radio Canada (Dimanche magazine), Sustainable Security, The Canadian Press, The Globe and Mail, The Hill Times (Ottawa), The Straits Times (Singapore), The Washington Post, World Policy Journal, and Yahoo News.
+I have written articles for, have been interviewed by, and/or had my research featured in, a number of media outlets across television, radio, and print.
+Alphabetically: Al Jazeera, Australian Broadcasting Corporation (ABC Radio), Australian Outlook, British Broadcasting Corporation (BBC Mundo), Canadian Broadcasting Corporation (CBC News), Ceasefire, Conference of Defence Associations Institute Forum, Dani (Sarajevo), Diário de Notícias (Lisbon), Forget-the-Box (Montreal), Global News (Vancouver), iPolitics, L’Actualité (Montreal), La Presse (Montreal), Le Devoir (Montreal), Le Parisien, Maclean’s, Macdonald-Laurier Institute Inside Policy Magazine, Montreal Gazette, NOW Magazine (Toronto), Open Canada, openDemocracy, Ottawa Citizen, Radio BiH (Sarajevo), RTV Slovenija, Ouest-France (Rennes), Radio Canada International, Radio Canada-Dimanche magazine, Sustainable Security, Swarajya (Chennai), The Canadian Press, The Conversation-Australia, The Globe and Mail, The Hill Times (Ottawa), The Guardian, The Straits Times (Singapore), The Washington Post, World Policy Journal, and Yahoo News.